CliffordAnderson/Personal-IVR/README.md

 This goal of this project is to develop a personal Interactive Voice Response (IVR) system using [Twilio](https://www.twilio.com/) and [BaseX](http://basex.org/).
 Since the [Twilio API](https://www.twilio.com/docs/api) uses [TwiML](https://www.twilio.com/docs/api/twiml) to communicate with applications, it seemed natural to build a system with XQuery and a native XML database.

-The system uses [RESTXQ](http://exquery.github.io/exquery/exquery-restxq-specification/restxq-1.0-specification.html) to handle incoming requests.
+The application uses [RESTXQ](http://exquery.github.io/exquery/exquery-restxq-specification/restxq-1.0-specification.html) to handle incoming requests.
+Responses are all valid [TwiML](https://www.twilio.com/docs/api/twiml).

 ###Functionality###